mike111-droid/HWWireGuard-android/README.md

 This is an implementation of WireGuardHSM for Android using the WireGuardGoBackend.
 This is the staging branch to prevent pollution in the main branch.

+## Functionality

+A big problem the previous versions have is that all PSKs are deterministic.
+In Version 1, the same PSK is used for the whole hour and possibly for multiple peer connections if they share the same hardware key.
+In Version 2, the PSK changes but is again deterministic and the same for all HWWireGuard connections with the same hardware key.
+A unique PSK generated from a unique parameter of the handshake is much more preferable.
+Such a parameter is the ephemeral key of the initiator.
+The inital PSK still is calucluated with initPSK = HWOperation(TIMESTAMP), but all following newPSK = HWOperation(EPH_KEY_INIT_LAST_HANDSHAKE).

 ## Structure
 HWWireGuard is an extension of the existing WireGuard and, as such, additional code changes need to be marked.
 The main new classes are in the *ui* package in the subfolder *hwwireguard*.
 Other changes that are necessary in the code iteself sould be marked by the tags:
 /\* Custom change begin \*/